harrygillingham99/BeachCheckAppRedesign-Assignment/README.md

 # BeachCheck Assignment

-A mock up BCP Beach Check app redesign for UbiComp 2020-2021 Assignment
+A mock up BCP Beach Check app redesign for UbiComp 2020-2021 Assignment at Bournemouth University

+Recieved 91/100

 # Running it